PanvitBanda/TravelInspo/README.md

 ---
 ### 📄 License

-This project is open-source and available under the [MIT License](./Travel Page/MIT License).
+This project is open-source and available under the (./Travel Page/MIT License).

 ---